Overwhelm. It’s the pits. And something of a pit.

 You wouldn’t rethink your hike while in actual quicksand, would you?
 No, you’d get the heck outta there first!

-Before you can become a Time Disciple, you need to have space for the reflection and experimentation necessary to change the way you organize your time and activities, develop better systems for your work and life – and learn ways to spot and avoid quicksand in the first place.
+Before you can establish a new Foundation, you need to have space for the reflection and experimentation necessary to change the way you organize your time and activities, develop better systems for your work and life – and learn ways to spot and avoid quicksand in the first place.
 Until you get out of overwhelm, you don’t have that space – and you won’t make lasting progress in your efforts to get organized.

 “This should be required reading for every entrepreneur and, well, every human being.
 It’s filled with so much smart stuff and so beautifully done.
 Loving it!
 THANK YOU.” — Fabeku Fatunmise